Watch our Opening Day Video

-In partnership with Whitman-Walker Health, Fivesquares Development is transforming two historic structures in the heart of 14th Street into a new block-long mixed use development that: not only creates long-term funding for the mission and growth of Whitman Walker, but has a transformative impact on the entire corridor–through the creation of a new cultural hub, outdoor gathering spaces, public art, and new retail.
+In partnership with Whitman-Walker Health, Fivesquares Development transformed two historic structures in the heart of 14th Street into a new block-long mixed use development that: not only creates long-term funding for the mission and growth of Whitman Walker, but has a transformative impact on the entire corridor–through the creation of a new cultural hub, outdoor gathering spaces, public art, and new retail.

-Most importantly, the development strategy allowed our terrific partners at Whitman Walker to remain in their home in their beloved community, and as majority partner, create a sustaining annuity to fund and grow Whitman Walker, in order to serve even more people.
+Most importantly, the development strategy allowed our terrific partners at Whitman-Walker to remain in their home in their beloved community, and as majority partner, create a sustaining annuity to fund and grow Whitman-Walker, in order to serve even more people.

 Activating Liz Prior to Construction

 Even before Liz construction began Fivesquares activated the block long site on 14th Street into a celebration of art and community, though a combination of murals and programming.
 The murals expressed Whitman Walker themes of inclusiveness, and the Liz Lot became a hub for activities.